codersforcauses/bloom-booking-system/server/api/room/README.md

 ## Notes

 - Unauthenticated users only see rooms where `is_active=true`.
+- A room cannot be deleted but you can change its `is_active`
 - Filtering by multiple amenities returns rooms that have **all** specified amenities.
 - Validation: `end_datetime` must be after `start_datetime`.
+- Validation: `recurrence_rule` must start with FREQ= and contain valid frequency

 ---